-The project is tested against Python>=3.8 and supported versions of Django (3.2.x and 4.x.y at the time this is written), as well as Django's main branch.
+The project is tested against Python>=3.8 and supported versions of Django (3.2.x, 4.0.x and the upcoming 4.1.x at the time this is written), as well as Django's main branch.
 We strongly recommend the latest stable point-release of each of the above.